Statistical Sales Forecasting?

 - For the 80% of skus that typically account for the smallest 20% of sales, consider whether it is more efficient to let the statistical algorithm generate a forecast and then spend time correcting it, or use one of Prophecy's easy data-entry features to eyeball the sales line and spread / pro-rate a total annual forecast across the year.
 (Hint: maybe it's the latter!)

 - Review the existing forecasts with a "can I defend this number?" mindset.
 In other words, look at moving annual totals, percentages versus previous years, the sizes of forecasted peaks and troughs versus previous years.
 Keep objectively challenging the forecasts until growth rates and peaks/troughs look 'reasonable'.
 Although it takes time, Prophecy™ can greatly speed the process up for you.
-The ROI, in terms of the financial benefits of improved forecast accuracy, often makes it time very well spent.
+The ROI, in terms of the financial benefits of improved forecast accuracy, makes it time very well spent.

 Further considerations - the 'soft' benefits